Rizwan70803/Rizwan70803/README.md

 ## Hi there 👋
+I am a detail-oriented professional transitioning from a sales support role into data analytics, driven by a strong interest developed through hands-on experience in a previous position.
+I hold a Bachelor of Science and a Graduate Certificate in Data Science Fundamentals, and I am currently pursuing a Certificate in Data Analytics through a boot camp-style program with Generation Australia.

+I have experience in stakeholder communication, working with sales data in Excel, and creating pivot tables for reporting.
+Recently, I’ve developed skills in Excel, Python, SQL, Statistics, and Power BI through formal training and personal projects.

+Please feel free to explore the projects I’ve created, where I’ve showcased these skills in action.
 <!--
 **Rizwan70803/Rizwan70803** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.